 which belongs to $S$ as it is finite. $P_0$ is just represented by the full set $\mathbb{N}$.
 Therefore, $X$ satisfies $P$ almost uniformly and does not satisfy $Q$ almost uniformly as any $Q(n,m)^c$ has measure $1$. \end{remark}

 {\bf Acknowledgments:} The first author was partially supported by the EPSRC Centre for Doctoral Training in Digital Entertainment (EP/L016540/1).
 The second author was supported by the `Deutsche Forschungs\-gemein\-schaft' Project DFG KO 1737/6-2.
-Both authors want to thank Ulrich Kohlenbach and Thomas Powell for insightful comments on various drafts on this paper.
+Both authors want to thank Thomas Powell, Ulrich Kohlenbach, Henry Towsner and Jos\'e Iovino for insightful discussions on the topics of this paper.